Armagnac–Burgundian Civil War: Causes

 The leaders of both parties were closely related to the French king through the male line.
 For that reason, they were called "princes of the blood" and exerted much influence on the affairs of the kingdom of France.
 Their rivalries and disputes for government control would serve as much of the basis for the conflict.
 The Orléans branch of the family, also referred to as the House of Valois-Orléans, stemmed from Louis I, Duke of Orléans, younger son of King Charles V of France (r.
 1364–1380).
 The House of Valois-Burgundy originated from Charles V's youngest brother, Philip the Bold, the Duke of Burgundy.
 Both their respective namesake duchies of Orléans and Burgundy were held in the status of appanage, as none of its holders was first in the line of succession to the French throne.

-The war's causes were rooted in the reign of Charles VI of France (Charles V's eldest son and successor) and a confrontation between two different economic, social, and religious systems.
-On the one hand was France, which was very strong in agriculture, with a strong feudal and religious system, and on the other was England, a country whose rainy climate favoured pasture and sheep farming.
-The nearby Duchy of Burgundy was dominated by trade, artisans crafting products, the middle classes, and emerging cities.
+The war's causes were rooted in the unstable reign of King Charles VI of France and also pitted different economic systems against each other: France was very strong in agriculture, with a strong feudal and religious system, while the Duchy of Burgundy was dominated by trade, artisans crafting products, the middle classes, and emerging cities.
 Burgundy's constituent County of Flanders, with its clothing producers and merchants, significantly depended on the raw material import of English wool.
-As a result, the Duke of Burgundy tended to favour the English, and the Armagnacs defended the French model.

-In the same way, the Western Schism induced the election of an Armagnac-backed antipope based at Avignon, Pope Clement VII, who was opposed by the English-backed pope of Rome, Pope Urban VI.